AsutoshaNanda/Web-Brochure-Builder/README.md

    - Local Ollama usually does not require an API key by default; check your deployment/configuration.

 Note: APIs and endpoints vary across Ollama versions — consult Ollama docs for exact usage.

 ---

+## Language translation / Japanese brochure (how to use)

+This repo includes a translation/rewriting phase that converts the English brochure to Japanese while preserving structure and the humorous tone.

+How it works:
+- After the brochure is generated, the notebook builds a specialized system prompt instructing the model to act as a professional copywriter/translator.
+- It then sends the original brochure content to the model with a user prompt requesting a natural, witty Japanese version in Markdown.
+- The model returns the translated brochure; the notebook displays it as Markdown.

+How to use in the notebook:
+- Run the cells in Section 4 (or the translation module cell).
+- If the repo includes a separate translation file/module, run or import it with the required environment variables and the generated brochure text as input.
+- The final translated brochure will appear in the notebook output area.

+Notes:
+- The translation stage preserves headings, lists and formatting.
+It aims for a localized adaptation (not a literal word-for-word translation) so the brochure reads naturally for Japanese readers.
+- You can extend the same approach to other languages by modifying the translation system prompt (e.g., for Spanish, French, etc.).

+---